a5kin/moire/docs/index.rst

 The official GUI for `Artipixoids!`_ project.

-It is integrating natively with `Xentica`_ framework, but you may also use it to visualize any step-by-step simulations.
+It is integrating natively with `Xentica`_ framework, but you may also use it to visualize your own step-by-step simulations.

 .. _Artipixoids!: http://artipixoids.a5kin.net/concept/artipixoids_concept.pdf
 .. _Xentica: https://github.com/a5kin/xentica/